 After you configure virtual machines for backup, Phoenix performs a full backup of the virtual machines.
 Phoenix also, on a regular basis, automatically backs up the virtual machines based on the schedule defined in the backup policy associated with the server group.

-However, if you want to backup virtual machines at a given point of time, you can trigger a manual backup on a virtual machine.
+However, if you want to backup virtual machines at a given point in time, you can trigger a manual backup on a virtual machine.
 After the manual backup is complete, the next backup happens as per the schedule defined in the backup policy.

 What you should know about manual backups